grammophone/Gramma.Parallel.Test/README.md

-# Gramma.Parallel.Test
+# Grammophone.Parallel.Test
-This is a unit test for the [Gramma.Parallel](https://github.com/grammophone/Gramma.Parallel) library.
+This is a unit test for the [Grammophone.Parallel](https://github.com/grammophone/Grammophone.Parallel) library.